Mischa Portnoff: Personal life

 Although Marguerite chose not to pursue a solo career as a pianist, the couple occasionally performed two-piano and four-hand compositions together in public.
 She taught her own piano students, and when Mischa turned to developing pedagogical material, she took the lead in researching and writing accompanying text (e.g., introductory material, biographical sketches of composers, descriptions of musical forms) and in preparing submissions for publication.
 Mischa devoted considerable time to music, even apart from working on specific projects and teaching.
 Seated at the piano, an inch-long ash drooping from a cigarette he had not drawn upon, he would experiment with a phrase until he had created an iteration that pleased him or that fit well into a composition that he had previously written.
 An eclectic listener, while Brahms remained his favorite composer, Mischa was also captivated by the musicality of the Beatles.
 He found much pleasure in life beyond music, as well.
 He was an avid reader of popular fiction (particularly the noir mysteries of the forties) and enjoyed movies and games.
 Mischa and Marguerite clearly found pleasure one another's company, walking together in Prospect Park, competing at Scrabble and double solitaire, occasionally having dinner out, attending a dance recital, or spending an evening with long-time friends.

 In 1960, the couple's son Gregory married and, in 1971, moved to Olympia, Washington.
 Throughout the 1970s, Mischa and Marguerite traveled west to spend summers near their three grandsons.
 In 1977, the two of them fulfilled a long-time dream by vacationing in Europe.
 When Gregory remarried in 1978, Mischa and Marguerite visited Canada with the new couple and welcomed three additional grandchildren into their family circle.
 The pleasure Mischa took in such activities, in friends and in Marguerite is reflected in an excerpt from a letter to Gregory.
 On Marguerite's recreational eight-hand piano playing in their home, he wrote: "It’s not just the playing, but the company of good friends, and believe me, you hear as much laughter and honest-to-goodness giggles as you hear notes."

 Until his sudden death from a heart attack late in 1979, Mischa continued to teach and to enjoy life, sharing his warmth, sense of humor and thoughtful care with those around him.
 Initially after his death, Marguerite remained in the family's apartment and continued to teach.
-In the mid-1980s, she left New York and returned to Seattle to be nearer her son and family members, where she resided in a Jewish group residence.
+In the mid-1980s, she left New York and returned to Seattle to be closer to her son and family members, where she resided in a Jewish group residence.
 She continued to play privately with musician friends, giving occasional recitals for other residents, until her death at 94 years of age.